dask/dask/docs/source/array-chunks.rst

 Rechunking across axes can be expensive and incur a lot of communication, but Dask array has fairly efficient algorithms to accomplish this.

+**Note:** The rechunk method expects the output array to have the same shape as the input array and does not support reshaping.
+It is important to ensure that the desired output shape matches the input shape before using rechunk.

 You can pass rechunk any valid chunking form:

 .. code-block:: python